DLP

 Groups

-A pattern group is a named selection of existing patterns.
-For example you can create an IBAN group containing all the patterns for matching all country specific IBAN numbers.
-Using a group, it’s easier to assign multiple patterns to the global settings, a domain or a user.
+A pattern group is a named collection of existing patterns.
+For example, you can create an IBAN group that includes all patterns needed to match country-specific IBAN formats.
+Using a group makes it easier to apply multiple patterns at once to global settings, a specific domain, or an individual user.

-A new group can be added by clicking Create group from the “DLP Policy Patterns” page.
+A new group can be added by clicking Actions ‣ Add Group from the “DLP Available Patterns” page.

 Name